Pablo Angueira - VP of Publications - Associate Editor

 Marta Fernandez - Young Professionals Chair View Bio

 Marta Fernández received the M.Sc. and PhD in Telecommunications Engineering from the University of the Basque Country (Spain) in 2013 and 2018 respectively.
-She joined the TSR (Radiocommunications and Signal Processing) research group at University of the Basque Country in 2013, where she is involved in several projects related to radio communication systems.
+She joined the TSR (Radiocommunications and Signal Processing) research group at University of the Basque Country in 2013, where she is an assistant professor involved in several projects related to radio communication systems.
 In 2016 she was awarded a PANTHER (Erasmus Mundus) scholarship for visiting the Centre for Wireless Monitoring and Applications of Griffith University, Australia, where she spent 8 months working on Body Area Networks.
 In 2019, she was awarded a scholarship to conduct a research stay at Queens University Belfast, United Kingdom, where she spent 3 months working on millimeter waves propagation.
 Her research interests include antennas and radio frequency signal propagation, computational electromagnetics, wireless networks and human exposure to electromagnetic fields in these networks.
 She has served as a reviewer for several recognized international magazines and conferences.
-She is the vice-chair of the IEEE BTS Spanish Chapter Chair since 2019, Young Professionals co-chair and contributor to the Women in Broadcast column in the BTS Newsletter.
+She is the vice-chair of the IEEE BTS Spanish Chapter since 2019, Young Professionals chairand contributor to the Women in Broadcast column in the BTS Newsletter.

 David Gomez-Barquero - 5G Mag Representative View Bio